matthias-bs/MicroPython-ADC_Cal/tools/README.txt

-"Black" is used for MicroPython code style ckecking: https://github.com/psf/black
+"Black" is used for MicroPython code style checking: https://github.com/psf/black

 "uncrustify" is NOT used in this project, thus uncrustify.cfg wil not be used!